What Happens When a Cat Bites You? | Galligan law

 What Should You Do About Cat Bite Injuries?

 The first thing you should do after a cat bite injury is go to the doctor’s office.
 With quick treatment, you may prevent infection altogether.
 In the case that you experience an infection, you will have the evidence necessary to pursue a legal claim against the cat’s owner or a property owner.
-You should also quickly wash your wound to prevent additional bacteria from entering your body.
+You should also quickly wash your wound with soap and water to prevent additional bacteria from entering your body.

 Next, consult with a personal injury attorney.
 Attorneys understand Iowa’s personal injury laws and ensure you do not have to live with the financial devastation caused by injuries like animal bites.
 Act quickly because Iowa has a statute of limitations of two years.